 In connection with the Private Placement, Atlantic has committed to enter into an advisory agreement (the "Placement Advisory Agreement") with Paramount pursuant to which Paramount will act as Atlantic's non-exclusive financial advisor, in return for which it will receive (i) a monthly retainer of \$4,000 commencing June 1, 1997 (with a minimum engagement of 24 months), (ii) out-of-pocket expenses incurred in connection with services performed under the Placement Advisory Agreement and (iii) standard success fees in the event Paramount assists Atlantic in connection with certain financing and strategic transactions.
-Paramount has agreed that, in the event it is entitled to compensation under the letter agreement dated April 15, 1996 or the Financial Services Agreement dated June 24, 1996, each described above, and the Placement Advisory Agreement, it will seek payment under only one of the agreements.
+Paramount has agreed that, in the event it is entitled to compensation under the letter agreement dated April 15, 1996 or the Financial Services Agreement, it will seek payment under only one of the agreements.